-Licensed under a Creative Commons By-Sa so you are free to:
+Licensed under Creative Commons By-Sa so you are free to:

-- Run the scripts for any purpose.
+- Run it for any purpose.

-- Study and modify the scripts.
+- Study and modify it.

-- Copy the scripts to help others.
+- Copy it to help others.

-- Improve the scripts, and release the improvements to the public, so that the whole community benefits.
+- Improve it, and release the improvements to the public, so that the whole community benefits.